dridi/cashpack/tst/README.rst

 That's where Travis CI fits in the picture.
 The cashpack project is integrated with a build matrix covering optimizations, sanitizers and even Valgrind.
-All of that with both GCC and clang, with older versions.
+All of that with both GCC and Clang, with older versions.
 Travis CI is a bit short sighted when it comes to continuous integration, trying to solve a too narrow CI problem space, but at the same time it covers a great deal of needs, all of that for free!